acl-services/paprika/packages/Collapsible/README.md

 ## Description

-Collapsible component, the collapsible component allows the user to expand and collapse some enclosed content.
+Collapsible component, allows the user to expand and collapse some enclosed content.

 ## Installation